chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Tasks

-- [ ] Custom Type: Use field name from dataclass
-- [ ] Wrap: Do not wrap ellipsis
 - [ ] Introduce wrap hierachies for unions: builtin, stdlib, custom -> do not offer if from same group
 - [ ] How to handle library code?
 Disable introduce type for library code?
 - [ ] Wrap: on type inspection error OR on union type with different groups